 Annual Governance Statement

 The Commissioner is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the exercise of its functions, which includes ensuring a sound system of internal control is maintained through the year and that arrangements are in place for the management of risk.
-The PCC’s and Force’s Annual Government Statement will be issued as part of the Financial Statements for 2012/13.
+The PCC’s and Force’s Annual Government Statement is issued as part of the Financial Statements.